php-fig/fig-standards/proposed/uri.md

      * Implementations MUST treat keys ending with one or more sets of square
      * brackets ("[...]") optionally containing a value as nested array keys.
      *
-     * For example, the query string:
+     * For example, the query component:
      *
      * <pre>
      * key1=value1&key2[key3][]=value2&key2[key3][]=value3